Frequently Asked Questions

 Can I travel alone from my own country to England?

-Many students initially choose to travel to England with their
+Many students choose to travel to the UK on their own.
+By the

 family must be fully aware of your travel plans so that they are